alirezavafi/autowrapper-aspnetcore-plus/README.md

 A modified version of AutoWrapper.Core with following changes:
 - Structured Request and Response Logging using Serilogd
-- Allow configuring log all requests or problematic requests only (LogResponseDataOnException and ShouldLogResponseData options added)
+- Allow configuring log all requests or problematic requests only
 - Unified exception logs with request log entries (removed separate log entry for exceptions)
 - Sets Log level based on response Status Code (Information=200, Warning>=400, Error>=500)
 - Masking sensitive information